5 Tips to Avoid Deceptive Marketing Tactics Making Your Kids Crave Junk Food

 Today’s food marketing is everywhere, targeting even our youngest kids with bright packaging, social media influencers, games, and their favourite cartoon characters.

-Practical Tips for Reducing Kids’ Exposure to Deceptive Food Marketing
+FIVE Practical Tips for Reducing Kids’ Exposure to Deceptive Food Marketing

 2. Focus on Family Foods Over “Kiddie” Products